replicatedhq/troubleshoot.sh/docs/source/preflight/node-checks.md

 ## Next Steps

-Continue to the final part of this tutorial to learn how to distribute Preflight Checks as part of your application or documentation.
+Continue to the next part of this tutorial to learn how to run preflight checks on remote nodes.